YowSiaoKang/tp/docs/UserGuide.md

 ### Adding availabilities : `addavail`

-Adds available dates to a volunteer.
+Yay looks like someone is free on that day :smiley:!
+Quickly add the available dates to the volunteer.

 Format: `addavail INDEX a/AVAILABILITY`
 - Adds availabilities to volunteer at the specified `INDEX`.
 This index refers to the index number shown in the displayed volunteer list. <br>